Contact us to arrange your FREE initial consultation

 Negligent care during pregnancy, childbirth or the first few days of a newborn baby’s life can cause brain injury and lifelong disability from cerebral palsy.

-We have further information on our specialist cerebral palsy website please click here.
+Our cerebral palsy solicitors are here to help.
+We have further information and resources on our specialist cerebral palsy website please click here.

 Cerebral palsy is a non-progressive, neurological condition which is caused by damage to the brain before, during or soon after birth.
 A diagnosis of cerebral palsy may not be made until signs of the condition become apparent as the child develops.
 An early diagnosis of HIE (hypoxic ischaemic encephalopathy), birth asphyxia, kernicterus or other types of brain injury often indicates that the child may go on to have disability as a result of cerebral palsy.